tunasplam/mlb-graphical-standings/README.md

 X fix clashing colors

-O Make into an email
+X Make into an email

 X would be really cool if we had chatgpt generate humorous captions